reaktor/hy-rule-genai/PART4 - Cursor/README.md

 The calculator works by using postfix/RPN (Reverse Polish Notation) evaluation.
 ```

+Here, the output of Cursor can be different from what is shown in this guide.
+As LLMs tend to behave non-deterministically based on their configuration, this is completely fine.

 #### Create click handlers for each of the buttons